SpiderNitt/statik/README.md

 ## Performance Consideration
 Given Statik's continuous interaction with IPFS nodes, command execution speed may vary.
 We're actively optimizing performance to provide the best possible experience.

+## Why should you contribute to this project?
+- Learning Opportunities: Contribute to a project that combines IPFS and version control, gaining knowledge in both domains.
+- Open Source Spirit: Delve deep into the open source spirit, fostering transparency and allowing contributors to showcase their skills to a broader audience.
+- Impact: Make meaningful contributions that have the potential to revolutionise how version control is approached in a decentralised world.
+- New Technology: Work with the latest advancements in decentralised technologies and version control systems.

+## Target Audience
+- Developers
+- Open-source Enthusiasts
+- People having an interest in decentralisation

+## Goals
+- Decentralised version control system: Build a project that has version control features in a decentralised manner utilising IPFS
+- Multiuser support: Have multiple users author commits and have flexibility to branch out, merge branches etc.
+- Mutable pointers: Have a feature to host static content (similar to Github pages) and assign human readable URLs to them using IPNS (InterPlanetary Name System) and DNS linking.
+- Scalability testing: Ensuring that Statik remains performant and reliable as the size of repositories and user interactions increases.

 ## Demo
 ![demo](assets/demo.gif)